Twisol/mud-proxy-protocol/proxy-auth.md

 signature should be run through the HMAC function in the same fashion.
 This ensures both parties generate the signature using the exact same message.

+The timestamp MAY be used by the receiving party and compared to the time the message was received.
+If the time difference is greater than a reasonable amount of time (say, 1 minute) the receiving party can assume that the message is invalid.

 ## Commands

 At first, there will be two subcommands, `ClientInfo` which is sent by the